GangstersPairOfDice/bum/README.md

 ## Compiling with `cc` (Clang)

 To compile bum.c, run `cc bum.c -o bum` in your terminal shell.
-If no errors occur, this will produce an executable named `bum`. `-o` stands for “output”, and specifies that the output executable should be named `kilo`.
+If no errors occur, this will produce an executable named `bum`. `-o` stands for “output”, and specifies that the output executable should be named `bum`.

 ## Compiling with `make`